Millions of Cats

 Millions of Cats is a children's picture book written and illustrated by Wanda Gág in 1928.
 The book won a Newbery Honor award in 1929, one of the few picture books to do so.
 Millions of Cats is the oldest American picture book still in print.
-It entered the public domain in the United States in 2024.
+It entered the public domain in the United States on January 1st, 2024.